adrianre12/PlanetMover/README.md

 - Move: Move the planet and grids within a configured radius to the GPS position.
 - Filter: Copies all entities except those outside the configured radius.
 No move is made.
 - Remove: Copies all entities except those inside the configured radius.
 No move is made.
 - Extract: Output the Entities inside the configured radius; this does not create a valid SBS.
+In theory, this could be pasted into another SBS, but there may be EntityId collisions.
 - Config: Create a new default config file.

 PlanetMover calculates the transformation from the planet's centre to the GPS point, which is then applied to each entity.

+It is a state machine checking each line of the SBS, much easier than battling with the C# XML library.

 ## Config creation